lbl-neutrino/larpixSlowControls/README.md

 #################################################################################

 The hv-control pi is used to monitor the voltage and/or current supplied to a test subject.
+If the Spellman HV supply is not turned on, the python code will not run.

 Instructions for logging into the hv-control Raspberry Pi are in the file: DUNE ND Electronics Development/Control Monitors/Larpix/Larpix Slow Controls Credentials

-**Only one monitoring session should be launched at a time.** Use the following query in your terminal window to see if one is already running:
+**Only one monitoring session should be launched at a time.**

-	ps -ef

-Amongst the resulting list, look for a line with "hv_read_write.py" on the end.
-Example:

-	larpix     13762   13743 29 07:11 pts/1    00:00:11 python3 hv_read_write.py

-If no session is already in progress, go to the /high-voltage/ directory on the Pi and run the following python code:

-	python3 hv_read_write.py

-If the code is running successfully you may not see a response on your terminal window, but the data will begin to show up on the dashboard (Step 5).
+Follow the same instructions as in Step 2, replacing the accessable screen name with "hv-control" and the python script with "hv_read_write.py"

 #################################################################################